ByteFight-GT/BotFightClient/README.md

 ## About

-This is the downloadable frontend client for ByteFight.
-This app was built using Electron and allows players to test their bots, replay matches, and build their own maps.
+This is the downloadable desktop client for ByteFight, an Electron app for participants to test their bots locally, replay matches, and build their own maps.

 ## Getting Started